 Remember the ticket thing I mentioned?
 Headlights and taillights are designed to help you see what’s around you, and for other drivers to be able to see you.
 The US Department of Transportation (or your country’s equivalent) takes that very seriously, and they regulate what is and what is not allowed.
 Local police will enforce that.
 If you tint something yourself, you could run the risk of doing too much, and you could have to pay for it.
 If you get a kit out of the box, they are generally (DOT) approved and safe for use.
 Of course, please check before buying.

-One of the easiest parts of your truck to blackout would be the chrome TUNDRA emblem on your doors.
+One of the easiest parts of your truck to blackout would be the chrome TUNDRA emblem on your doors as well as the iForce and SR5 (if you have that option).
 They look alright from the factory, but when they are a matte black, they really add a very unique touch to your ride regardless of the paint color.
-You can get a blackout replacement emblem kit for your Tundra off Amazon for just under $40, or you can get a $6 can of Plasti Dip and spray them down.
-Plasti Dip will last much longer on emblems compared to lights.
-It will be a little harder to peel off after being on for years, but you can always reapply another coat!
+You can buy all of them right here at Empyre Off Road:

 Like on the side of the doors, Toyota wants all of those less fortunate behind you to know that the monster in front of them is a Tundra.
 While it is common practice for manufacturers to make the logo recessed into the metal of the tailgate and painted like normal, you can really make it stick out with a set of Tundra tailgate vinyl decal inserts for $15 or these raised Tundra letters for $39.99.
 It’s an inexpensive and long-lasting touch that will set your truck apart from the rest.